-Nothing can ruin a restaurant more than a poorly made menu.
-Just think about it: If your menu is difficult to read or understand, it will make your customers ask dozens of questions, slowing your waiters down and preventing them from tending to all their other tasks.
-However, this can be avoided if your menu design is clear, well-designed and presented in an enticing manner.
+Nothing can ruin a restaurant experience more than a poorly made dining menu.
+Just think about it: If your menu is difficult to read or understand, it will make your customers ask dozens of questions about the food, slowing your waiters down and preventing them from tending to all their other tasks, or worse still – make them walk on by your restaurant.
+However, this can be easily avoided if your menu design is clear, well-designed and presented in an enticing manner.

 Your language isn’t the only way to make your food sound appetizing.
 Photos also say a great deal about your menu items, so any pictures need to look inviting and delicious.
 Don’t use photos with poor lighting or where the food is sloppily put together – be detailed in the photography process so your images always look tempting and ready-to-eat.